liamharper2453/MoonlightTVLauncher/README.md

  - It's fun!
  - My TV is in my living-room and my PC is upstairs, and I don't have a spare PC to connect to my TV directly.
  - My TV remote is awful and the batteries only last around a day or two.
-So I thought to myself, wouldn't it be cool if I didn't have to use the remote at all.
+So I thought to myself, wouldn't it be cool if I didn't have to use the remote at all?

 ## **What about if my TV is off?**